Azido-modified amino acids for bioconjugation with alkyne reporters

 Due to the 20 (21) amino acids that are the building blocks of proteins, the physicochemical properties of proteins are more diverse compared to oligonucleotides, which are just composed of 5 major building blocks.
 Therefore, finding the optimal click conditions is more difficult compared to oligonucleotides and labeling rates are usually lower.
 Please note that despite these difficulties detection applications (e.g. de novo protein biosynthesis detection) are easily feasible.

-- Is it possible to generate azide- or alkyne-modified peptides or proteins?
+- Is it possible to generate azide- or alkyne-modified peptides?

 12 months unopened after receipt